 Whisk everything together vigorously until well mixed and no lumps remain.

-Let the batter stand for at least 10 minutes.
+Let the batter stand for about 10 minutes.
 This resting time will allow the coconut flour to absorb more of the liquid (the batter will get thicker).

 Heat an 8-inch pan on heat on low.
 Once heated, brush or wipe with coconut oil.